 Once the leads are in place, sedation is again given.
-An extension wire is passed under the skin from the spine, around your torso to the abdomen or buttock where the generator will be implanted.
+The lead wire is passed under the skin from the spine to the buttock, where the generator will be implanted.

 Step 5. place the pulse generator

-A 4 to 6 inch skin incision is made below the waistline.
-The surgeon creates a pocket for the generator between the skin and muscle layers.
-The extension wire is attached to the pulse generator.
-The generator is then correctly positioned under the skin and sutured to the thick fascia layer overlying the muscles.
+A small skin incision is made below the waistline.
+The surgeon creates a pocket for the generator beneath the skin (Fig. 4).
+The lead wire is attached to the pulse generator.
+The generator is then correctly positioned within the skin pocket.

 Step 6. close the incisions

-The two incisions are closed with sutures or staples and a dressing is applied.
+The incisions are closed with sutures or staples and a dressing is applied.